“Dedicated to Continued Learning, Growth, and Achievement in Christian Counseling Certification in Health Care Practice”

 The Code of Ethics for Certified Grief Counselors and Fellows of the American Academy of Grief Counseling may be viewed online by clicking here.
 The Code of Ethics is approved by the Governing Board and the Advisory Board of the American Academy of Grief Counseling.

-- The certification fee for Christian Grief Counselors is $200.00 for the four year term of certification.
+- The certification fee for Christian Grief Counselors is $200.00, plus shipping and handling, for the four year term of certification.
+All Certification packets, which include the official certificate, wallet ID card, and other related documents are shipped with tracking.
 Payment in full is due at the time of application.
-A completed application must be mailed in to the AAGC with full payment to be considered for certification.
-Application is available on this website.
+If an applicant does not meet certification criteria, the application fee is refunded.
+A completed application must be submitted with full payment to be considered for certification.
+The application form is available Here.